saile515/twodo/docs/ECS.md

 # Entitiy Component System

 Twodo uses an data-oriented entity component system inspired by Bevy.
 Every scene provides an ECS through the `ecs` property.
-However, ECS' can also exist without a scene through the `Twodo.ECS` class.
+However, ECSs can also exist without a scene through the `Twodo.ECS` class.
 The ECS is responsible for data and logic in the lifetime of the application.
 To achieve this, entities, components, and systems are used.